Information Science, B.S. (BSIS)

 Organizational & Community Informatics

 Geographic Information Systems

 Minimum Program Requirements

-The 120-semester-hour program in information studies requires a minimum 2.5 GPA for admission.
+The 120-semester-hour program in information science requires a minimum 2.5 GPA for admission.